robinp/robinp.github.io/posts/en/24days-of-infra-day-1-version-control.markdown

 ### What to version?

 Not only source code can be versioned, but any files in general.
-It would be frustrating that we can restore source code to a previous state, but not the accompanying config files, wouldn't it?
+It would be frustrating to be able to restore source code to a previous state, but not the accompanying config files, wouldn't it?
-Therefore it makes sense to put configuration files under source control too (depending on what configuration means, it probably wouldn't be stored carbon copy, but rather as configuration templates and parameters seperately).
+Therefore it makes sense to put configuration files under source control, too ^[Probably stored as configuration templates and parameters separately.].

 So at this point we can roll the source and configurations back to a given point in time.
 But what about compiling the source?
-Imagine that we roll back to a year old version, and the source at that point used a language feature that got deprecated in the mean time, and the current compiler on the build machine already rejects the source.
+Imagine that we roll back to a year old version, and the source at that point used a language feature that got deprecated in the meantime - the current compiler on the build machine already rejects the source.
 Multiply this with the number of tools we depend on, and we have a serious problem.
-To avoid such issues, companies like Facebook or Google also keep all the tooling needed to compile the sources along under version control.
+To avoid such issues, companies like Facebook or Google also keep all the tooling needed to compile the sources under version control.

 ### Wait!
 Even binaries?

 Yes.
 When we roll back, we also get the tools to build with at that point.
-This is called a hermetic build (more about building later).
+This is called a hermetic build.

 If we are really keen and intend to patch the compiler every now and then, can go deeper and check in sources for the compiler and tools, then make sure the checked-in binary is the one resulting from compiling those sources.